JetBrains/projector-server/projector-plugin/README.md

 ## Usage

+New widget `Projector` will appear in the toolbar.
-New menu item `Projector` will appear next to the `Help` in the title bar.
+If toolbar widget can't be installed menu `Projector` will appear next to the `Help` menu.

 ## Building from sources